-♦ Section 246A introduced with effect from 01.10.98 has denied right of appeal against order under Section 201 and also does not provide right to appeal against levy of interest under Section 234A, 234B, 234C and 220(2) and rejection of application for certificate u/s.
-80G.
+◆ Section 246A introduced with effect from 01.10.98 has denied right of appeal against order under Section 201 and also does not provide right to appeal against levy of interest under Section 234A, 234B, 234C and 220(2).

 It is suggested that the right of appeal should be granted against all orders passed under the Act whereby the right to levy or refusal is challenged.